wmontgomery4/dotfiles/README.md

 * Install vim-plug according to https://github.com/junegunn/vim-plug.

 * Launch Vim or Neovim. run `:PlugInstall`.

+# Activating Langage Support

+Completion and linting are supported for Rust, Swift, C++, Go, Python, Javascript, Flow, and Typescript.
+Other languages can easily be added.

 * To activate C++ completion, clangd must be installed.
 Use your OS's package manager for easy and good results.
 Link to `clangd` on your `$PATH` if the binary's name is different.
 Homebrew